JimmyC007/Northern-Districts-Fielding-Stats/README.md

 After each game the coach wanted the collected data to be recorded through visuals and notes which could then be shared with the players.
 I set up an R script that cleaned the data and produced a report in markdown that I could then send to the coaches within an hour of a game finishing.

 ## Part 3 Visualize
 The coach wanted a dashboard that could be used to keeep track of all the player's fielding stats throughout the season and a separate dashboard to summarize the season performance.
-I used Tableaau to produe these interactive dashboards and share them with the coach.
+I used Tableau to produe these interactive dashboards and share them with the coach.